rethinking-ai/rethinking-ai.github.io/index.md

 - Socio-technical and governance perspectives on responsible AI development
 - Position papers reflecting on current research norms and proposing strategies for sustainable AI practices

-## Submission Format
+## Submission Guidelines

-- Submissions should be **at least 4 pages**, **up to 9 pages** (excluding references and appendix) and following [NeurIPS formatting style](https://neurips.cc/Conferences/2025/CallForPapers).
+- Submissions of **novel and unpublished work** should be **at least 2 pages**, **up to 4 pages** (excluding references and appendix) and following [NeurIPS formatting style](https://neurips.cc/Conferences/2025/CallForPapers).
+- **Published papers** can also be submitted in their original format, with the reviews included as supplementary material.
 - We welcome *research papers, position papers, and case studies*.
-Accepted contributions are non-archival and will be presented as posters, with selected works invited for short spotlight talks.
+Accepted contributions are non-archival (not published in proceedings) and will be presented as posters, with selected works invited for short spotlight talks.
+We expect at least one author to present at the workshop.

 # Speakers